 “From the clinical and research work we are doing at McLean to the education initiatives we have launched at the state level to our advocacy work on Capitol Hill, we are on the front line in providing care, developing new treatments, and advocating for policy strategies that will provide effective solutions to this nationwide public health emergency.”

 McHugh, a clinical psychologist at McLean Hospital, works at the intersection of research and clinical care in evaluating the concept of stress tolerance.
 Preliminary results from an ongoing clinical trial using cognitive and behavioral therapies show patients who are able to alleviate anxiety are also able to reduce opioid cravings.

 Barnett, a McLean addiction psychiatry fellow, examined why it is easier for clinicians to prescribe addictive drugs than it is to put patients on anti-addictive treatments.
 His research into how to lower barriers raised by public insurers is one of 56 recommendations made by the President’s Commission on Combating Drug Addiction and the Opioid Crisis.

 Understanding the impact of opioids on the brain has given Madras an important perspective on how to fight addiction.
 A psychobiologist at McLean, Madras has brought her scientific training to several federal government roles, most recently in advocating for the President’s Commission on Combating Drug Addiction and the Opioid Crisis to place a high priority on treatment over punishment.

-  As medical director of Ambulatory Services in McLean’s Center of Excellence in Alcohol, Drugs, and Addiction, Bogunovic leads a medication-assisted treatment program for opioid addiction and a benzodiazepine taper program.
+As medical director of Ambulatory Services in McLean’s Division of Alcohol, Drugs, and Addiction, Bogunovic leads a medication-assisted treatment program for opioid addiction and a benzodiazepine taper program.
 Her investigative work focuses on developing specialized treatments for elderly patients with substance use disorders and treatment guidelines for benzodiazepine use disorder.

 Journalist or member of the media?